-- Bootloader loads the kernel stored in /mach_kernel (Tip: Use rEFIt as boot loader for dual booting into GNU/Linux).
+- The bootloader loads the kernel stored in /mach_kernel.
+Tip: Use rEFIt as bootloader for dual booting into GNU/Linux.

-- Kernel launches the launchd process (equivalent of init in GNU/Linux).
+- Kernel launches the launchd process which is equivalent of init in GNU/Linux.

 - /Applications – Holds actual applications.
 Applications are directories with “.app” extension and contain Mach-O executable and other helper files.

 - /Library – Similar to /etc on GNU/Linux.
 It contains system wide config primarily for applications under /Applications.
 User-specific settings end up in /Users/<username>/Applications dir.